siqb/CarND-MPC-Project/README.md

 Well then if the horizon is always vanishing and the future steps are constantly recalculated, why can't we just choose a very small N?
 Because then the optimizer won't create a good trajectory because if we take out future time steps, there won't be much prediction happening in the moel predictive controller!

 These are very important yet tricky hyperparameters to tune.
 If either one is too large or too small, the car won't drive properly on the track.
 I tuned mainly through trial and error.
 I started with N=10 and dt=0.1 because 0.1 is the same as the actuation latency (100ms) and 10x0.1 = 1 second.
+Also, I knew that larger values of dt lead to discretization error due to less frequent actuations.
 Then, I reduced N as much as I could while still maintaining good performance.
 It turns out you cannot reduce it much.
 I settled on N=9.

 If I had time in the future, I would consider implementing some kind of "dynamic horizon" which would modulate N and dt in real time based on road and vehicle conditions.
 But there is no need to do this on this simulator.